-Perspectives from a Psych-Oncology Team Working with Teenagers and Young Adults with Cancer
+Perspectives from a Psych-Oncology Team Working with Teenagers and Young Adults with Cancer Thrown Off Course

-Exploring the work of a psych-oncology team in an inpatient and out-patient setting, this powerful, interesting and engaging book is about teenagers and young adults diagnosed with cancer.
+Exploring the work of a Psych-Oncology Team in an inpatient and outpatient setting, this powerful, interesting, and engaging book is about teenagers and young adults diagnosed with cancer.

 Petra A. M. Mohr

-James McParland, Cristian Pena and Sara Portnoy
+James McParland, Cristian Pena, & Sara Portnoy

 ‘This book is an essential read for any health professional working in the field of teenage and young adult cancer.
 It provides an exceptional combination of published evidence alongside personal and honest reflections of experts in this field.
 A range of thought-provoking case studies beautifully illustrate the complexity of supporting young people through their cancer journey and at last provides some practical advice for health professionals.
 Thank you for a much needed and wonderful book!’